 O Obstruction: Do you know if you briefly stop breathing while asleep, or has anyone witnessed you do this?

 P Pressure: Do you have high blood pressure or take medication for high blood pressure?

 B Body mass index (BMI): Is your BMI 30 or above?

 N Neck: Is your neck circumference more than 16 inches (women) or 17 inches (men)?

 G Gender: Are you male?

 So, what can we do if we are having poor sleep?
-First check if we have created unhealthy bedtime routines, such as staying up late, having irregular sleeping hours or doing stimulating activities before bed.
-Try basic sleep hygiene strategies first, such as going to bed and waking up at the same times each day, keeping your bedroom cool, dark, and comfortable, avoiding alcohol, caffeine or big meals close to bedtime.
+First check if we have created unhealthy bedtime routines, such as staying up late, having irregular sleeping hours, or doing stimulating activities before bed.
+Try basic sleep hygiene strategies first, such as going to bed and waking up at the same time each day, keeping your bedroom cool, dark, and comfortable, avoiding alcohol, caffeine, or big meals close to bedtime.